-Some courses require "End-of-Course" (EOC) exams.
-The Algebra 1 EOC is 30% of the students' overall grade and MUST PASS to meet the graduation requirement.
+Some courses require "End-of-Course" (EOC) exams as determined by state legislation.
+The Algebra 1 EOC is 30% of the students' overall grade and MUST PASS to meet the graduation diploma requirements.
 Students, who score a Level 1 or 2 on the Algebra I EOC, may be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
-EOC's are also required in Civics (7th grade - 30% of the students' overall grade), Geometry (30% of the overall grade for "Standard," "Scholar" and "Merit" diplomas), Biology (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students); and U.S. History (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students).
-Please see the "Graduation Chart" for more information on graduation requirements.
+EOC's are also required in junior high Civics (7th grade - 30% of the students' overall grade), Geometry (30% of the overall grade for "Standard," "Scholar" and "Merit" diplomas), Biology (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students); and U.S. History (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students).
+EOC scores count as 30% of the final grade and may be required to receive the "Scholar" diploma designation.
+Please see the "Florida Graduation Chart" Requirements for more information on graduation requirements the full list of requirements.
 The District and school distributes information about EOC requirements, testing information and resources each year.
-Students in Junior High taking a course requiring an EOC will not participate in the statewide standardized assessment for that subject.
+Students in Junior Hhigh taking a course requiring an EOC will not participate in the statewide standardized assessment for that subject.

-For Junior High students taking Civics, the EOC constitutes 30% of their grade.
+For Jjunior Hhigh students taking Civics, the EOC constitutes 30% of their grade.
 If a student transfers into a Florida public school after the beginning of the second semester of their 8th grade year, the student is exempt from the Civics requirement if:

-- The student transcript documents passing three Social Studies courses. - Or two year-long courses in Social Studies that include coverage of Civics education.
+- The student transcript documents passing three Ssocial Sstudies courses. - Or two year-long courses in Ssocial Sstudies that include coverage of Ccivics education.

 Students may take an EOC during the regular administration of the test in order to receive credit for the course once the state establishes the passing score(s).
 This can occur even without being enrolled in or completing the entire course (see information on CAP).
 Students in grades K-12 are eligible under the CAP.
 Home education students will not take the EOC unless the student's parent chooses to use the EOC for the annual evaluation required by the school district as specified in section 1002.41 Florida Statutes.
 Homeschool parents should consult with Clay Virtual Academy about EOC's.
-Students enrolled in Florida Virtual must take all required EOC's.
+Students enrolled in Florida Virtual School and Clay Virtual Academy must take all required EOC's.